harricoder/mac-setup/README.md

 **Before running any commands, you must edit files according to your needs.**

-So update packages in `scripts/brew.zsh` and `scripts/mas.zsh` etc...just have
-a general nosy around before running - so you know what is going to happen.
+So update packages in `scripts/*/brew.zsh` and `scripts/*/mas.zsh` etc. Just have a general nosy around before running - so you know what is going to happen.

 ```
 cd ~